polyformproject/polyform-licenses/polyform.md

 ## FT: Free Trial

-Use to evaluate whether the software suits a particular application, on behalf of you or your company, for less than 32 consecutive calendar days is use for a permitted purpose.
+Use to evaluate whether the software suits a particular application for less than 32 consecutive calendar days, on behalf of you or your company, is use for a permitted purpose.

 ## IB: Internal Business Use